cvick32/ConditionalHistory/README.md

 - Install requirements
   - `python -m pip install -r requirements.txt`

+# Paper Results
+To see the result of each benchmark set on each tool you can look at the corresponding python script.
+For example, if you want to see how CondHist performed on the single loop benchmarks set you would open the file:
+`ConditionalHistory/paper-results/CondHist/aeval-single-results.py`.

+To see the numbers from the paper for each tool, benchmark combination run the `showPaperResults.sh` script in the top-level directory.

 # Running Experiments
 There are 3 different branches in this git repository.
 The main branch contains the code to run the following tools: CondHist, GSpacer, and